-perl Extract_read_taxon_intersects.pl 250_sequences.reformatted.reduced.fasta.header_out_exclusions/250_sequences.reformatted.reduced.fasta.header_out.intersects.txt
+perl Extract_read_taxon_intersects.pl 250_sequences_Embryophyta.reformatted.reduced.fasta.header_out_exclusions/250_sequences_Embryophyta.reformatted.reduced.fasta.header_out.intersects.txt

+Later versions of PIA will be able to output a file stating which read was assigned to which taxon without the need for a separate script.

-Finally, we pasted the three read_taxa files into a spreadsheet, sorted by read identifier, and matched read assignations together.
-Table S1 is the result.
+Finally, we pasted the three read_taxa files and the two pairs of MEGAN output files into a spreadsheet, sorted by read identifier, and matched read assignations together.
+Table S2 is the result.

 References